samuelyen36/-NCTU-2017-FALL-Introduction-to-Machine-Learning-homework/README.md

 # -NCTU-2017-FALL-Introduction-to-Machine-Learning-homework
 The contend of HW1 is building a decision tree classifier using ID3 algorithm to analysis iris dataset(I will provided it).
 Professors demending us not to use the package which is already being developed by others.
 The language I use is CPP 11.
+You can run the program with a single ./hw1.sh command on ubuntu 16.04(hw1.cpp data.txt hw1.sh is required